VisheshVGR/hnbgu_hostel_management_portal/README.md

     * Officer can set status of complaint as - Resolved, Pending, Declined.
     * Caretaker can esclate complaint to Warden and Warden can esclate complaint to Chief Warden.
     * Officer can add remarks for each complaints with additional information.
+* Officer can add / delete Notification / Circulars from dashboard which is shown at Home Page.

 ## Admin Dashboard
 * Admin Data Table features all account details.